pauleve/mpd-dynamic/README.md

 # mpd-dynamic - Dynamic playlists for MPD using Spotify

-This script will auto-complete your MPD playlist using track recommendations from Spotify.
+This script will auto-complete your MPD playlist using track recommendations from Spotify and LastFM.

 ## Installation